Coderwelsch/wled-2d-pixel-drawer/README.md

 ## Build Project

-The build will output only one big html file containing all the css and js code inlined for easier deployment on the esp chip.
+The build will output only one big html file containing all the css and js code inlined for easier deployment and serving on and from the esp chip.

 To build the project run: